 Who might consider a private mortgage?

-Anyone can be a private lender.
-That’s right, anyone who’s willing to lend the money and put their name on the deed is considered a private lender.
-Private lenders don’t particularly care about your credit rating.
-They prefer to focus on whether you can pay back the loan, often at a higher-than-market rate and the value of the home.
+Anyone who’s willing to lend the money and put their name on the deed is considered a private lender.
+Private lenders don’t particularly care about your credit rating; they prefer to focus on the value of your home and whether you can pay back the loan, often at a higher-than-market interest rate.
 While Nguyen says a private mortgage is a last resort, it can be useful in specific circumstances:

-- Those who don’t have the best or any credit.
+For those who don’t have the best (or any) credit.
 This includes non-Canadian residents who don’t have credit history within Canada.

-- Emergency funding.
-Dash says a private mortgage could be a bridging option if you’ve bought a house before selling your previous home.
+Emergency funding A private mortgage could be a bridging option if you’ve bought a house before selling your previous home.

 How to treat a private mortgage